JasperHof/JasperHof.github.io/_docs/input.md

 ## Covariate format

-Similarly as phenotype files, covariate files should be in PLINK format.
-The first two columns provide the sample IDs, with subsequent columns providing covariate values.
+Covariate files should be in PLINK format.
+The first two columns should provide the sample FIDs and IIDs, with subsequent columns providing covariate values.
 For example:
 ```
 FID IID PC1 PC2 PC3 Age Sex
 1 1 0.42 -0.12 1.23 41 0